 Attempts to cancel the ongoing focus action.

-Attempts to redirect focus to the specified element instead of the original targeted element.
+Attempts to redirect focus from the targeted element to the specified element.